 and lend a listening ear?

 I’d only said in a lizard way:

 I love you.

-Who would have thought — when that stone heard me
+And who would have thought — that when stone had heard me

 loving her, it would, it seem, speak back?

 I eavesdrop on universal questions posed